DBRepo-Project/dbrepo/.docs/api/identity-service.md

 ## Overview

-This service holds the user identities which we simply call identities in the following.
+This optional service holds the user identities which we simply call identities in the following.
 It is integrated into the [Auth Service](../auth-service) through an LDAP federation, allowing any identity to authenticate through the Auth Service.
 The LDAP protocol is not used for authentication.

-You can use your own identity provider, e.g. Active Directory.
+The Identity Service can be optionally replaced with your existing LDAP solution.
+Your LDAP solution should store users using the RFC 2798 [`InetOrgPerson`](https://datatracker.ietf.org/doc/html/rfc2798) schema which is standard to most LDAP solutions.

 ## Identities

 Any identity is identified by its `entryUUID` by default in the Auth Service.
 Note that Keycloak (the software running the Auth Service) may assign a different UUID to a user.
 DBRepo **always** uses the UUID provided through the Identity Service.

+The field `uid` is the username and is used for bind/unbind operations.
+The fields `cn` and `sn` are ignored by the Auth Service and can be empty `""`.

 ## Limitations